 A software company in San Juan, Puerto Rico is working with the modernization of their SaaS offering.
-One of the options taken into consideration is to use the best fit technology to be able to provision the SaaS products as Serverless Computing.
+One of the options is Serverless Computing.
 A decision needs to be made for whether the current infrastructure should be moved to Serverless Computing and how this affects the COGS in the server provision to host the software.
-Around this decision, other processes should be modified like, for example, the Software Development process and life cycle.